-At least semi-annually, the Resident Clinical Competency Committee, Chairman, and Program Director review the surgical logs with each resident individually to ensure appropriate progress.
-Annually, the resident will sign the case logs.
+At least semi-annually, the Clinical Competency Committee and Program Director review the surgical logs with each resident individually to ensure appropriate progress.

 22. In-Service Examination (see also IX, #1.e)

 The American Urological Association administers a yearly In-Service Examination in November.
 The content of this examination is similar to that offered by the American Board of Urology Qualifying Exam.
 Security of the exams is important.
 Taking the urology inservice exam is required of all PGY1 through PGY5 residents.
 Satisfactory performance is considered along with other factors in promotion to the following year.
 Review of exam results is discussed with each resident following receipt of the results.
 Subpar performances will be reviewed, and academic improvement plans will be developed as necessary.
 Review of UW In-Service Examination scores overall are used for structuring of upcoming educational conferences.